 Other measures to improve the environment and wellbeing of residents include the implementation of systems measuring air, noise and water pollution, and the establishment of eco-zones.
 A modernised waste disposal system also offers tax reductions to people that separate their waste correctly.

 Citizen involvement as a key municipal action strategy

 One particularly notable aspect of the energy transition in Burgas is the city’s effort to proceed in a democratic manner.
-The municipality values the input of citizens that will be affected by the measures being implemented and regularly organises focus group discussions regarding any planned decisions.
+The municipality values the input of citizens that are affected by the measures being implemented and regularly organises focus group discussions regarding any planned decisions.
 Apart from residents, participants include business, universities, NGOs, and state, regional and local public bodies, in an effort to bring all relevant stakeholders together.
 Focus group discussions have so far been organised about sustainable energy management, building retrofitting, mobility, smart IT solutions and street lighting.